Post by: Tessa Steinert Evoy, MTS 2020, HDS Office of Admissions Graduate Assistant

 How do I know you received my application?

-Our office receives your application when you submit it, so there is no need to verify its receipt once you have submitted it and paid the $75 application fee.
+Our office receives your application when you submit it, so there is no need to verify its receipt once you have submitted it and paid the application fee.
 Please monitor your application checklist to make sure that all materials have been submitted and received by the deadline, including test scores and letters of recommendation.
 If our office has received these materials, you will see a green arrow next to them on the checklist.
-In the weeks after January 15th our admissions staff will begin processing all materials within every application to make sure everything is correct.
+In the weeks after the application deadline our admissions staff will begin processing all materials within every application to make sure everything is correct.
 We will contact you directly if there are any issues.
 Once our office’s review is complete, the red x found at the top of the application checklist reading “all documents have been checked and verified by the Office of Admissions” will turn into a green check-mark.
 If our office has received all application materials and the only red-x is the one next to “all documents have been checked and verified by the Office of Admissions,” there is no need to contact us.

 What is the best way to upload application materials?